vline/vline-rails-example/README.md

 ### Add presence to your Rails app

-1. At the top of `app/views/home/index.html.erb`, add the following, which includes the vline JavaScript:
+1. At the top of `app/views/home/index.html.erb`, add the following, which includes vline.js:

         <% content_for :head do %>
           <script src="https://static.vline.com/vline.js" type="text/javascript"></script>